Today was the day.

 “Thank you,” Madeline whispered to Takeshi with genuine sincerity.

 Confirmed.
 Madeline, please place any electronic devices into the drop box.

-“I give you my word we do not attempt to access them,” Takeshi assured.
-“They are stored right here until we leave the library.”
+“I give you my word we will not attempt to access it,” Takeshi assured.
+“Your device will be stored right here until you leave the library.”